SiliconLabs/bluetooth_applications/bluetooth_container_level_detection/README.md

 **Note:**

-- Make sure that the [Third Party Hardware Drivers extension](https://github.com/SiliconLabs/third_party_hw_drivers_extension) is added to the required SDK: [Preferences > Simplicity Studio > SDKs](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md#how-to-add-to-simplicity-studio-ide).

-- SDK Extension must be enabled for the project to install some components for the **VL53L1X - Distance Sensor Breakout (Sparkfun)** and **IS31FL3741 - 13x9 PWM RGB LED Matrix (Adafruit) - I2C** components.

-- Do not forget to flash a bootloader to your board, see [Bootloader](https://github.com/SiliconLabs/bluetooth_applications/blob/master/README.md#bootloader) for more information.
+- A bootloader needs to be flashed to your board if the project starts from the "Bluetooth - SoC Empty" project, see [Bootloader](https://github.com/SiliconLabs/bluetooth_applications/blob/master/README.md#bootloader) for more information.

 ## How It Works